algolia/algoliasearch-console-dotnet/README.md

 This project aims to show how to use the .NET Algolia API Client from C# code.

-Open your terminal in the `src` folder.
+Open your terminal in the `src/AlgoliaConsole` folder.

 First, build the project